vaidik22/StreamPracticeQuestions/out/production/StreamPracticeQuestions/tasks/task1/readme.md

    This method inputs a list of Student type defined above, and creates a list of UserName type.
 Create a java class file called `UserName.java` and create a private field called userName, to store the user name of a student as a reference
    `String` value.
-No two user names in the list should be the same.
+No two usernames in the list should be the same.
 7. ```java
    public List<PassWord> createListOfRandomPasswords(List<Student> studentsList) {}
    ```